 In Figure 2-left we can see the deviation of facet centers from the ideal position at origin and for different sun positions.
 The facet centers are shown for an ideal effective source in red, and including an effective error in azimuth and elevation in blue.

 On the right side of Figure 2-10, the actual flux maps taken by the CCD are shown, these flux maps were taken at the corresponding sun position.
-Visually comparing the simulated and actual flux maps, it can be seen that the model is able to predict off-axis aberrations (occurring at non-normal angles of incidence).
+Visually comparing the simulated and actual flux maps, one can infer that the model is able to predict off-axis aberrations (occurring at non-normal angles of incidence).
 In addition the size of the actual heliostat image is a bit larger than the simulated image, which is expected since the model only traces the facets’ centers and not the edges.
 The model also reports the percentage of lost radiation that does not fall on the CR mirror corresponding to the heliostat in question, it can be seen that spillage is minimum at noon (second plot) and increases as it deviates from that point.
 In the actual flux maps we can see some of the radiation reflected by the wrong CR mirror around the heliostat main focus.

 Figure 2 Left: facet centers on target plane deviated from ideal location at origin (0,0).
 Red points showing deviation assuming an ideal effective source.
 Blue points include both aberrations and an effective error in elevation and azimuth, of dα and dφ respectively.
 Spillage values for both the ideal and deviated rays are also reported.
 Right: Actual flux map captured by the CCD camera at a sun position corresponding to the one simulated, scattered radiation reflected by the neighboring CR mirror is circled.